Craig Field (airport)

 Craig Field (IATA: SEM, ICAO: KSEM, FAA LID: SEM) is a public airport four miles southeast of Selma, in Dallas County, Alabama.
 The FAA's National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

-It was previously the U.S. Air Force Craig Air Force Base, closed in 1977.
+It was previously Craig Air Force Base, an Undergraduate Pilot Training (UPT) base with T-37 Tweet and T-38 Talon aircraft operated by the 29th Flying Training Wing of the U.S. Air Force.
+Craig AFB was closed in 1977 as part of reduced defense spending and a concurrent post-Vietnam War reduction in force.

 Facilities

 Craig Field covers 1,790 acre at an elevation of 166 feet (51 m).
-Its single runway, 15/33, is 8,002 by 150 feet (2,439 x 46 m) asphalt/concrete.
-In the year ending November 2, 2009 the airport had 38,550 aircraft operations, average 105 per day: 89% general aviation, 10% military, and 1% air taxi.
-8 single-engine aircraft were then based at the airport.
+Its single operational runway, Rwy 15/33, is 8,002 by 150 feet (2,439 x 46 m) asphalt/concrete.
+In the year ending November 2, 2009, the airport had 38,550 aircraft operations, an average 105 per day: 89% general aviation, 10% military, and 1% air taxi.
+Eight single-engine aircraft were then based at the airport.

-The former USAF control tower from what was Craig Air Force Base remains, but as of 2007 it was unmanned, with UNICOM being used as a common traffic advisory frequency (CTAF).
-Both parallel 8000 ft runways still exist, but only one is in use.
+The former USAF air traffic control tower from what was Craig Air Force Base remains but, as of 2007 it was unmanned, with UNICOM being used as a common traffic advisory frequency (CTAF).
+Both parallel 8000 ft runways still exist, but only one is actively maintained and in use.
 The Craig VORTAC and the Instrument Landing System (ILS) for the current Runway 33 remain operational.
+The airport's military traffic consists mostly of training aircraft, either fixed-wing aircraft on sorties from nearby Columbus AFB or Naval Air Station Meridian in Mississippi, NAS Pensacola or NAS Whiting Field in Florida, or rotary-wing aircraft from Fort Novosel in Alabama or NAS Whiting Field, Florida.

-The airport's military traffic is primarily Navy and USAF aircraft inbound to the L3 Communications/Vertex Aerospace facility.
+Prior to its 2007 closure by L3 Corporation, now L3Harris, other military training and operational support airlift aircraft were inbound to the L3 Communications/Vertex Aerospace facility at the airport for contracted maintenance.

-The former military family housing was sold to individual owners shortly after base closure and has decayed, compared to its previous military occupants.
+The former military family housing was sold to individual owners shortly after base closure and has decayed compared to its previous military occupants.

 Multiple civilian government and corporate tenants have taken up residency.
 The former on-base elementary school continues as the civilian-run Craig Elementary, and the former base golf course continues as the Craig Golf Course and Driving Range.
 The Alabama Highway Patrol (AHP) operates both its training academy and its headquarters for AHP's F Troop at Craig.

 In 2015, Marine One used Craig Field when President Barack Obama visited Selma's Edmund Pettus Bridge.

-Craig Field may never have had airline service; Selma's previous airport saw Delta, then Southern flights from 1952 to 1963.
+Craig Field has never have had airline service; Selma's previous airport, Selma Municipal Airport saw commercial service with Delta Air Lines, then Southern Airways, from 1952 to 1963.
+When Craig AFB was closed as an active USAF installation, it became the city's airport and Selma Municipal Airport was closed.